How Much Beetroot Powder Per Day? 300-600mg (2026): The Short Answer

 Dose beetroot powder by milligrams of dietary nitrate, not by grams of powder.
 For a measurable performance benefit, target 300 to 600mg of dietary nitrate per day (about 5 to 8 mmol), which equals 1 to 2 standardized servings.
 General health needs less; race-week loading needs more.
 The grams on the scoop are almost meaningless without a nitrate number.

 The single most important fact about beetroot powder dosing is that the active compound is dietary nitrate, and a serving of powder is only as useful as the nitrate it delivers.
-Beetroot Pro® standardizes each serving to 1,400mg of NO3-T® betaine nitrate, with 0g added sugar, so one scoop already clears the clinical performance floor.
+Beetroot Pro® standardizes each serving to an 8,000 mg beet extract, yielding about 160 mg of dietary nitrate, with 0g added sugar.
+That is below the 300 to 600mg range the research uses, and it is a published figure you can check rather than a raw powder weight that tells you nothing.
 The table below maps the common goals an athlete or health-focused user is dosing for.

 Notice that grams of raw powder only appear in the first row.
 That is deliberate: raw, unstandardized powders are reasonable for a general-health nitrate top-up, but they are an unreliable way to reach a true performance dose, for reasons covered in the next section.